-Each year, student teams from across the country respond to the annual iOme Challenge question in the form of an essay and short promotional video.
+Each year, student teams from across the country respond to the annual iOme Challenge question in the form of an essay.
 A blue ribbon panel judges submissions and selects the winning team.
 The team wins a financial award and is invited to Washington, DC to present its submission at a symposium and to discuss it with public policymakers.

-As the winner of the Challenge, Evan received a $5,000 prize and presented his essay at a forum in Washington, DC on June 20, 2018.
-His faculty advisory also received $1,500.
+As the winner of the Challenge, the team will receive a $5,000 prize and present their essay at a forum in Washington, DC on June 19, 2019.
+Their faculty advisor will win a $1,500 prize